-Montelukast, sold under the brand name Singulair, among others, is a medicine used in the treatment of asthma.
+Montelukast, sold under the brand name Singulair, is a medicine that helps prevent asthma symptoms and allergies like sneezing or a runny nose.
 It is generally less preferred for this use than for inhaled corticosteroids.
-It is not useful in acute asthma attacks.
-Other uses include allergic rhinitis and long-term hives.

-• Montelukast is also used to relieve the symptoms of hay fever and allergic rhinitis (e.g. sneezing stuffy/runny/itchy nose).
-Since there are other allergy drugs that may be safer (see also Warning section), this medicine should only be used for this condition if you cannot take other al
+• Montelukast is also used to relieve the symptoms of hay fever and allergic rhinitis (e.g.sneezing stuffy/runny/itchy nose).

-• It does not work immediately and should not be used to relieve sudden asthma attacks or breathing problems.
-If an asthma attack or sudden shortness of breath occurs, use your quick-relief inhaler as directed.
+• Not for Sudden Asthma Attacks: Montelukast does not work immediately.
+It should not be used during a sudden asthma attack or breathing problems.
+Always use your quick-relief inhaler as prescribed for emergency situations.

 • Read your pharmacist's Medication Guide before you start taking montelukast and every time you get a refill.